 What Effect Is New Technology Having On Our Brains?

 There are two sides to every story and with new technology, there’s the good and the bad.
-Technology has eroded the social skills of many teenagers due to the influx in smartphones and tablets.
+Technology has eroded the social skills of many teenagers due to the influx of smartphones and tablets.
 Attention spans within teenagers are declining according to a study made by the University of Michigan.
 The study found a 40% decline among students in every definition of empathy among college students.
 This was compared with their counterparts 20 years previous, with the biggest decline coming after the year 2000.
 Leon Watson of The Telegraph went as far as to say that “even a goldfish can hold a thought longer”.

 There are contrasting views regarding how technology is affecting our brains.
 Two neuroscientists Susan Greenfield and David Chalmers have different views on the matter.
 Chalmers believes that new technology making our lives easier thus becoming more productive;

 “Technology is increasing our capacities and providing us with newly sophisticated ways of thinking,” He goes on to say ““In a way, it’s automating work we used to have to do for ourselves painstakingly.
 It’s taking stuff we had to do consciously and slowly and making it happen fast and automatically.”

 As a neuroscientist, I am very aware that the brain adapts to its environment,“If you’re placed in an environment that encourages, say, a short attention span, which doesn’t encourage empathy or interpersonal communication, which is partially addictive or compulsive… all these things will inevitably shape who you are.
 The digital world is an unprecedented one and it could be leaving an unprecedented mark on the brain.”

 However, Sarah Briggs put it perfectly when saying it’s completely up to us how we accept these technological changes “Whether digital media is changing our brains for the better or the worse, it’s our choice to allow or deny that change”.